 Domain Name Choices

-We recommend you take one of two approaches, either go for your business name OR find a keyword-rich domain name.
+We recommend you take one of two approaches, either go for your business name OR find a keyword-rich domain name, but do your keyword research before purchasing your domain.
 For example, If you build decks for a living with a company named Bob’s Custom Decks your options are as follows:

 - Business domain name: www.bobscustomdecks.com